 DIY Clay Deodorant

-A simple DIY recipe for making your own deodorant.
-This recipe uses the benefits of clay instead of baking soda, as it is less irritating for the delicate underarm.
+A simple DIY for making your own deodorant.
+This recipe uses the benefits of bentonite clay instead of baking soda, as it is absorbent whilst being less irritating for the delicate underarm.

 This recipe makes one small pot of deodorant which will last you ages!
 I have reused an empty lush pot that I had lying around, but you could use an old jar or tin.
 All you need to do is grab a small amount of the paste and rub into your armpit.
 It may be quite hard at first but it will soon warm up and melt into your skin.

 Clays, such as bentonite, work wonderfully to absorb sweat and odors.
 In addition, the clay adds a detoxifying element to the deodorant as it pulls out toxins and heavy metals present in the underarm area.

 When mixing the clay into the melted oils below ensure that you do not use a metal spoon as this can disrupt the beneficial properties of clay.
 Try and use a clean wooden spoon or a spatula that you would use for baking.
 A wooden chopstick can work too!